JRBerger123/calculator-gui-app/README.md

 - [ ] Create style class(es) for disabled buttons that is applied when buttons cannot be used (e.g., some of the memory buttons when no memory is stored, when error occurs)
 - [ ] Show user feedback that text was copy or pasted

-### Extra Features
+Extra Features

 - [x] Change text label above mainDisplay to show input versus result
-- [ ] Create menu for switching to Scientific Calculator or other calculator types
+- [x] Create menu for switching to Scientific Calculator or other calculator types
 - [ ] Implement new buttons that were added on the Scientific Calculator
 - [ ] Improve number formatting (e.g., thousands separator, trailing zeros, scientific notation)
 - [ ] Implement the ability to highlight a portion of the answer for copying or just because
 - [x] Implement copy answer feature
 - [x] Implement paste input feature
 - [x] Add keyboard input support
+- [ ] If using the same operator repeatedly, should operate on the result with the last operator and input

-### Documentation
+Documentation

 - [ ] JavaDoc everything
-- [ ] Finish README.md for GitHub
+- [x] Finish README.md for GitHub

-### Fix Errors
+Fix Errors

-- [ ] Negative button breaks if used on any other value except the first value
+- [x] Negative button breaks if used on any other value except the first value
 - [ ] Handle mathematical edge cases, such as dividing by 0
 - [ ] Implement error handling involving displaying the error type on the mainDisplay
-- [ ] Equals does not update expressionDisplay if the previous expressionDisplay includes only a value and equals sign (e.g., 2 =, 4 =)
+- [x] Equals does not update expressionDisplay if the previous expressionDisplay includes only a value and equals sign (e.g., 2 =, 4 =)
-- [ ] ExpressionDisplay does not clear when a new input starts after equals has been pressed
+- [x] ExpressionDisplay does not clear when a new input starts after equals has been pressed
-- [ ] M+ and M- buttons are not implemented
 - [x] Change percentage logic to append percent without multiplication if input, and append percent with multiplication if result

-### Other
+Other

 - [ ] Allow nesting of unary operators
 - [ ] Refactor methods to be more understandable (e.g., create better names for methods)
 - [ ] Create UML Diagram or equivalent showing highlevel of how methods and files connect with each other
 - [ ] Compile .jar and .exe files

 ```

 [Back to top](#calculator-gui-app)